Petco, others respond to demand for natural pet foods

 Demand for healthy, natural food is extending from humans to their pets.

-Petco says it will stop selling dog and cat food and treats with artificial colors, flavors and preservatives by May, both online and at its nearly 1,500 stores in the U.S. and Puerto Rico.
+Petco announced Tuesday it will stop selling dog and cat food and treats with artificial colors, flavors and preservatives, both online and at its nearly 1,500 stores in the U.S. and Puerto Rico.

-Petco’s move is the first of its kind among major pet stores.
-It comes at a time when sales of natural pet foods are steadily rising.
+“We are making sure we are always taking the nutritional high ground,” Petco CEO Ron Coughlin told The Associated Press.

-The U.S. market share of natural pet products more than doubled to 6.5 percent between 2013 and 2017, according to Nielsen, a data company.
+Petco’s move, the first of its kind among major pet stores, comes at a time when sales of natural pet foods are steadily rising.

 Most Read Business Stories